-We believe, therefore, that competition is more adequately viewed in terms of the strength of rivalry between banks than in terms of the number of local options available to a specific group of customers.
-Indeed, the number of options available to the customers should be viewed as a by-product of the competitive forces acting on the banks in the region.
-Some evidence supports this view.
-For example, Jacobs (1971) found that while rates on business loans decline slightly with decreases in concentration, they decline significantly with liberalizations of the branching laws.
-And when Horvitz (1968) calculated the dispersion in rates paid on time deposits and certificates of deposit in a number of geographical regions, he found it to be smaller the less restrictive the branching laws.
+Again, Jacobs (1971) found that while rates on business loans decline slightly with decreases in concentration, they decline significantly with liberalizations of the branching laws.
+And when Horvitz (1968) calculated the dispersion in rates paid on time deposits and certicficates of deposit in a number of geographical regions, he found it to be smaller the less restrictive the branching laws.
 Both patterns show that decreasing the costs of competing increases the strength of competition and evens out its distribution.
-Neither pattern can be explained by S-C-P.